JordanAbacus/stable-app-docs/index.md

 The core features of the app are specifically geared toward riders who have theft insurance (such as [Velosurance](https://velosurance.com), [Simple Bike Insurance](https://simplebikeinsurance.com), or [Markel](https://www.markelinsurance.com/bicycle)) or some other kind of theft reimbursement policy, such as [Kryptonite's Anti-Theft Protection Offer (ATPO)](https://shop.kryptonitelock.com/atpo\_landing\_pages/register-for-anti-theft-en.html?origin=en.html).

 Even if you don't have theft coverage, we encourage all riders to use the app.
-As more people use it, we'll learn more about where thefts occur
+As more people use it, we'll learn more about where thefts occur, which vehicles are most targeted, and which locks are most easily defeated—and are committed to sharing this info with you to help reduce the chances that you fall victim to theft.

 ## Finding and Mapping Parking Spots